Skip to main content

 Detect valid, leaked secrets in previous Git commits through a historical scan.

-You can perform one-time historical scans or enable historical scanning for full Secrets scans.
+You can perform one-time historical scans or enable historical scans for full Secrets scans.
 Detecting valid secrets in your Git history is a step towards reducing your repository's attack surface.

 You can run historical scans in the CLI and in your Semgrep deployment, which enables you to track and triage these secrets.